mailsac/mailsac-examples/about/introduction.rst

 Introduction
 ============

-With Mailsac, it's super easy to interact with email via REST API, webhooks and websockets.
+With Mailsac, it is easy to interact with email via REST API, webhooks and websockets.
 You can reserve and release email addresses, check messages, download attachments, and route mail.

-.. tip:: All API endpoints can be found in the `API Specification <https://mailsac.com/docs/api/>`_
+.. tip:: All REST API endpoints can be found in the `API Specification <https://mailsac.com/docs/api/>`_

 --------------------------------------------

 ------------
-Curl Example
+cURL REST API Example
 ------------

-You can use curl to view emails sent to user1@mailsac.com
+You can use cURL to fetch emails from a fake inbox at user1@mailsac.com

 .. literalinclude:: intro_curl.bash
     :language: bash